hectorubiera/React-Redux-Sass-Boilerplate/README.md

 ## Server

-This boilerplate is using `Webpack Serve` as the development server.
+This boilerplate is using `Webpack Serve` for the development server.

 To make any configuration changes.
 Go to the path below.